tydanielson/ModeWifi/docs/COGNITO_SETUP.md

 ## Overview

-The dashboard now requires authentication via Google login.
-Only users you explicitly invite in the AWS Cognito console will have access.
+The dashboard requires authentication via Google login.
+Only users you explicitly create in the AWS Cognito console will have access.
+This gives you the convenience of Google's login UI while maintaining full control over who can access your van's data.

 **Security Model:**
-- Invite-only (admin creates users)
+- Invite-only (you create 2 users in Cognito console with their Google email addresses)
+- Users click "Sign in with Google" and use their existing Google accounts
-- Google OAuth 2.0 for authentication
+- No passwords needed - Google handles authentication
 - JWT tokens protect API Gateway endpoints
 - Session-based tokens (60-minute expiry)

+**How it works:**
+1. You create users in Cognito with their Google email addresses (e.g., friend@gmail.com)
+2. They visit your dashboard and click "Sign in with Google"
+3. Google authenticates them
+4. Cognito matches their Google email to the user you created
+5. They get access to the dashboard

 ## Prerequisites